Shabi-x/mini-coding-agent/README.md

-# shabix README
+# mini-coding-agent README

-This is the README for your extension "shabix".
+This is the README for your extension "mini-coding-agent".
 After writing up a brief description, we recommend including the following sections.

 ## Features